Shraddhaaa02/Tic-Tac-Toe/README.md

-This is a Tic-Tac-Tao web application built using HTML,CSS and JAVASCRIPT.
+This is a Tic-Tac-Toe web application built using HTML,CSS and JAVASCRIPT.